typedb/typedb-docs/0001-typedb/02-dev/02-schema.md

 ## Rules

 Reasoning engine uses rules as a set of logic to infer new data.
 A rule consists of a condition and a conclusion.
-Condition is a pattern to look for in data and conclusion is an action to take for every found pattern-matching piece of data.
-Rules are used by read queries for
-[Inferring new data](06-infer.md).
+Condition is a pattern to look for in data and conclusion is data to be virtually inserted for every result matched with a pattern from condition.
+Rules are used by read queries for [Inferring new data](06-infer.md).

 <div class="note">